mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   --help          Show this message and exit.
 ```

-Displays *stderr* from the currently running simulator.
+Displays *stderr* and *stdout* from the currently running simulator.
 This will display the last 1000 lines of the running simulator's output.
 You can override the BRAIN you want to log if multiple are running at the same time or the project .

 ## bonsai push